laristra/flecsale/README.md

 distribution, and [CMake](https://cmake.org/) for build configuration.
 Below are some general instructions for obtaining and building FleCSALE.

-FleCSALE uses git submodules, so it mush be checked out recursively.
+FleCSALE uses git submodules, so it must be checked out recursively.
 Type

     $ git clone --recursive git@github.com:laristra/flecsale.git